 If a public agency, such as a city or a town, acquires your property or issues you a written order to vacate for a rehabilitation, demolition or other improvement project, you may be a displaced person as set out in Massachusetts General Laws Chapter 79A.
 If this happens and you have to move permanently, you may be eligible for relocation advisory services and certain relocation payments.

 Relocation Assistance - How it Works

-- Approval of displacing agencies’ relocation plans when the occupants of more than 5 dwelling units or business units are displaced;
+- Approves an agency’s relocation plan when an activity subject to Chapter 79A displaces the occupants of more than 5 dwelling units or business units;

 Laws, Regulations, Guidelines

 Web-Based Training on the Federal Uniform Act (free of charge)